the-events-calendar/tut/README.md

-# Modern Tribe Plugin Packager
+# The Events Calendar Utilities

 ## Installation

-1. Clone the repository `git clone git@github.com:moderntribe/tribe-product-utils.git`
+1. Clone the repository `git clone git@github.com:moderntribe/tec-utils.git`
-1. Go to the new directory `cd tribe-product-utils`.
+1. Go to the new directory `cd tec-utils`.
 1. Run `composer install`
 1. Add the cloned repo into your PATH (edit your `.bashrc` / `.bash_profile` / `.zshrc` or whatever)
-1. (Optional) Make a copy of `mt-sample.json`, name it `mt.json` (you may need to adjust the file paths in the new file), and customize it.

 ```
-export PATH=/path/to/tribe-product-utils:$PATH
+export PATH=/path/to/tec-utils:$PATH
 ```

 ## Typical deploy workflow

 1. `cd` to your `wp-content/plugins` directory
 1. Run `npm install` and `npm update` in each of the plugins you'll be deploying
-1. Get the latest branches for all of the plugins that you are going to deploy via `mt sync --branch "branchname"`
+1. Get the latest branches for all of the plugins that you are going to deploy via `tut sync --branch "branchname"`
 1. Make sure the version numbers are set via `mtversion`
 1. Make sure the release dates in the changelog are accurate via `mtreleasedate`
 1. Locate all TBD references with `mt tbd` and update them with the appropriate date
 1. If you made commits for the version number or release date scripts, you'll want to push those changes up to GitHub via `mtpush`
 1. Make sure all the relevant `master` branches are nice and clean by running `mtmaster`
-1. Build the zip files (which also verifies version numbers) using [the bot](https://inside.tri.be/plugins-packaging-with-the-bot/) (preferred) or using `mt package --branch "branchname" --plugin "event-tickets" --final`
+1. Build the zip files (which also verifies version numbers) using [the bot](https://inside.tri.be/plugins-packaging-with-the-bot/) (preferred) or using `tut package --branch "branchname" --plugin "event-tickets" --final`
 1. Once you've pushed the packaged files to svn, run `mtsvndiff` to verify the svn repo has all of the required files and directories.

 ## Scripts

-### `mt analyze`: Changelog entries for Hooks and Template changes
+### `tut analyze`: Changelog entries for Hooks and Template changes

 On the end of the release the Developer responsible for the release will run this command to add the automated changelog entries for our users.

 ```
-$ mt analyze
+$ tut analyze

 event-tickets
 -------------